puneeth019/FRIENDS/README.md

    **Season 6** has the *highest* #dialogues (10,897) out of all Ten seasons.
 And season 5 *(10,738)*, season 6 & season 7*(10,798)* have almost same #dialogues.
 Maybe the writers tended to create more contect toward the middle of the series.

-   And also it is obvious that something went wrong while extracting data for **Season 2** as #dialogues for this season*(1,416)* are pretty less compared with all other seasons.
+   And also it is obvious that something went wrong while extracting data for **Season 2** as #dialogues for this season*(1,416)* are pretty less compared with all the other seasons.
 I have to revisit the scrit again to extract the data properly for this season.
-And it's also worth to check data extraction script for season 10 as well as #dialogues for this season *(4,392)* doesn't compare well with others.
+And it's also worth to check data extraction for **Season 10** as well as #dialogues for this season *(4,392)* doesn't compare well with the others.

 **The plot below tells us who spoke the most in each season**.